 1. The result is all in the preparation

 Most people will tell you it’s the paint correction, or more commonly known as cut and polish (which we’re not entirely fond of) which gets your paint looking immaculate and lustrous.
-Yes, that is true, but in order to get your car ready for correction you’ll need to wash it to as close to clinically clean as you can.
+Yes, that is true, but in order to get your car ready for the correction, you’ll need to wash it to as close to clinically clean as you can.

 Adopting a pre-wash into your wash regiment allows dirt to dwell in lubricating surfactants and be naturally carried off the paintwork before you even lay a mitt (not sponge) on the car.
 This prevents you from inflicting new scratches and at the same time softens any remaining traces of dirt whilst you wash them off.
 ArtDeShine’s Organic Shampoo is an ideal product for those of you who do not have a foam lance attachment for your pressure washer.
 Diluted in a spray bottle, this will help soften and lift particles from the paint with its cleaning agents.